azsk/AzTS-docs/Control coverage/Feature/CloudService.md

 - **Azure Portal**

 	 Get an SSL certificate from a trusted certificate provider.
-Refer to [Configuring TLS for an application in Azure](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-configure-ssl-certificate-portal) for more information on how to use this certificate and configure TLS for the Cloud Service endpoints.
+Refer [Configuring TLS for an application in Azure](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-configure-ssl-certificate-portal) for more information on how to use this certificate and configure TLS for the Cloud Service endpoints.

 <!--
 - **PowerShell**